List of Mad Men characters: Marie Calvet

-Marie Calvet (Julia Ormond) is Megan's mother; she has at least one more daughter, Marie-France, and 10 total grandchildren.
+Marie Calvet (Julia Ormond) is Megan's mother; she has at least one more daughter, Marie-France, and ten grandchildren.
 When first introduced, she lives in Montreal with her husband, Émile, to whom she is unhappily married.
 Her accent indicates she is from France rather than Canada, and she indicates some knowledge of Paris while speaking with Arnie Rosen.
-Attractive, yet vain and prickly, Marie has a strained relationship with her husband Émile, as well as both Megan and Don, and is not especially supportive of Megan's acting dreams, telling her "not every little girl gets to do what she wants; the world cannot support that many ballerinas."
+Attractive, yet vain and prickly, Marie has a strained relationship with her husband Émile, as well as Megan and Don, and is not especially supportive of Megan's acting dreams, telling her "not every little girl gets to do what she wants; the world cannot support that many ballerinas".
 Marie has a short affair with Roger Sterling in Season 5; Sally discovers her fellating Roger at Don's award dinner in "At the Codfish Ball".
 Later, Roger wants Marie to watch out for him while he takes LSD, but Marie tells Roger he is "too old" to take LSD and she does not want to be his support; she then leaves him, causing Roger to take his second acid trip alone.

 In season 6, Marie and Arnie Rosen flirt mildly and Roger suggests she accompany him and the Drapers to a business dinner with the coarse, crude Herb Rennet and his irritating wife, Peaches.
 Roger stands them up and an unhappy Marie makes insulting remarks in French about Peaches to Megan.
 When Roger phones the house later that night to talk business with Don, Marie answers the phone, insults Roger, and hangs up on him twice, telling him to forget her name.
 In season 7's "New Business", Marie meets Megan in New York to collect Megan's remaining possessions from Don's apartment as a result of their forthcoming divorce.
-After Megan leaves early for a lunch date and asks Marie to supervise the movers, Marie has them empty the apartment, removing Don's possessions as well as Megan's.
+After Megan leaves early for a lunch date and asks Marie to supervise the movers, Marie has them loot the apartment, removing Don's possessions as well as Megan's.
 Marie and Roger also resume their affair, which Megan learns of accidentally.
 She remains in New York after Megan returns to California, her marriage to Émile having apparently ended, as Roger notes in "Time & Life" that he is on his way to meet her for a date.
-By the final episode of season 7, she and Roger have become a married couple and spend their honeymoon in France.
+By the final episode of the season, she and Roger have become a married couple and spend their honeymoon in France.